Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Conclusions

 {Synaptic feedback in the LMG-based “quantum brain” model reconfigures collective behavior in a way that is very similar to synaptic plasticity in biological circuits.
 Under weak feedback (small \(\tau_r\), \(r(t)\approx 1\)), the system displays high-frequency many-body Rabi oscillations constrained by the initial state and slower, symmetric oscillations between low- and high-energy sectors reflecting the bare LMG dynamics. {As synaptic feedback strengthens (large $\tau_r$), plasticity and intrinsic dynamics become tightly coupled, lowering oscillation frequencies and introducing a systematic imbalance in energy-level occupation, with a growing bias toward high-energy states.} The semi-activated initial condition acts as a special operating regime: it does not generate low-frequency collective oscillations for any \(\tau_r\), and feedback only modulates the high-frequency Rabi cycles.
 Thus, quantum synaptic plasticity, without extra assumptions, plays a role analogous to biological synaptic regulation by tuning time scales and collective patterns and reorganizing, in a state-dependent way, the effective distribution of activity across energy levels via the parameter \(\tau_r\).}

-We also observed that synaptic feedback strongly affect collective states entanglement in such a way that the periods of maximum entanglement corresponding to the transitions from the non-excited to totally excited states enlarges.
-Also it introduces complexity in the system which is depicted by the emergence of non-periodicities in the time series of the lineal entropy.
+We also observed that synaptic feedback strongly affect collective states entanglement in such a way that the periods of maximum entanglement corresponding to the transitions from a state of non-excited qubits (the low-activation state) to a state of all excited qubits (the high-activation state) enlarges.
+Also it introduces complexity in the system which is depicted by the emergence of non-periodicities in the time series of the linear entropy.

 Our study also shows that synaptic facilitation strongly influences the emergence and time structure of collective states dynamics in the quantum brain model.
 When facilitation is weak, the dynamics are dominated by synaptic depression, leading to more time symmetric and balanced transitions between activity states.
 As facilitation becomes stronger, the system exhibits prolonged periods of heightened release probability, which amplify depressive effects and create a stronger separation between excited and non-excited collective states.
 This also introduces a noticeable asymmetry in the transitions between these states. {Overall, synaptic facilitation enhances the contrast in collective dynamics and also amplifies a systematic imbalance in collective state transitions, and these effects remain consistent across different system sizes when the model is appropriately rescaled.}